Rivermont Collegiate: The campus

-Rivermont Collegiate's campus consists of five buildings on the former Joseph Bettendorf property:
+Rivermont Collegiate campus consists of five buildings on the former Joseph Bettendorf property:

 The Mansion, which is the former home of Joseph Bettendorf, now houses upper school and middle school classes, as well as administrative offices.

 The Carriage House, formerly Joseph Bettendorf's garage, is now rebuilt as a boarding house for boarding students.
 The ribbon cutting for the opening of the rebuilt Carriage House was on July 31, 2017.

 Becherer Hall was completed in 1999 and houses the lower school and early childhood program, as well as the auditorium and cafeteria.

 The Gym serves as a basketball and volleyball court.
 It was added to the mansion in 1974.

 The STEAM Center was completed in 2019 on the old site of the Wallace House, which was demolished on December 19, 2017.
 This building includes science, technology, engineering, art, and math classrooms on the first 2 levels, as well as 2 floors capable of holding 32 dorm students, in a 22,000 square foot space.
 It was estimated to cost $6 million.